 Document management and document control are two distinct but interconnected elements of dealing with documents and content.
 It is crucial to understand the differences between them for this purpose (Document Control vs Document Management).

 Document management is the process of storing, managing, and distributing documents.
-It simply includes all of the ways that teams collaborate with their files.
 Document control, on the other hand, is the administration and management of documents, including security, version control, approval, and submission.

 Every company, no matter how large or small, deals with a large number of documents that must be managed, stored, secured, shared, and preserved.
 One of the most difficult tasks is ensuring that all documents gathered or created are authentic and include high-quality information.